THE BEST VALUE CARBON WHEELSET

 It’s also worth noting that their subtle finish is attractive.
 The tires went on easily, sealed with only a track pump, and held air and sealant well.

-Design: This wheelset tested weighed in at 1504 grams without rim strips or valve stems.
-Light Bicycle claims the rims weigh 435 grams though I could not verify that.
+Design: The wheelset I tested weighed 1504 grams without rim strips or valve stems.
+Light Bicycle claims the rims weigh 435 grams, though I could not verify that.
 They measured 21.3mm wide between the bead hooks and 28.3mm outside.

-Quality: The wheels looked well built and stayed true during our testing.
+Quality: The wheels looked well-built and stayed true during our testing.
 While Light Bicycle offers a 5-year warranty, it only covers the rims.
-Further, the company only covers the shipping costs to return the wheels to the office in Canada or China for the first 30 days of the warranty.
+Furthermore, the company covers only the shipping costs to return the wheels to the office in Canada or China for the first 30 days of the warranty.

-If you have issues with the hubs or spokes, you need to go to the manufacturers of those parts to deal with those issues.
+If you have issues with the hubs or spokes, you need to contact the manufacturers of those parts.
 Hub warranty terms are usually a year.
 There are no warranties on spokes.
 You’d also have to pay for the wheels to be rebuilt at a local bike shop.

-Light Bicycle doesn’t warranty the workmanship surrounding the assembly of the wheels’ components.
-When I asked about that, they offered to write a one-year warranty on the invoice but claimed they had never had the need to provide this type of warranty.
+Light Bicycle doesn’t warrant the workmanship surrounding the assembly of the wheels’ components.
+When I asked about that, they offered to include a one-year warranty on the invoice but said they had never needed to provide this type of warranty.

-If you crash the wheels while riding, you’ll only be offered a 10% discount to replace them.
+If you crash the wheels while riding, you’ll only be offered a 10% discount on replacement.
 Don’t like the wheel build or something else about the wheels?
 You’ve got 30 days to return them unused and will pay a 5% restocking fee before you get your refund.

-Price: With the DT240 hubs and Sapim CX-Ray spokes I spec on the wheels I tested, the AR46 wheelset runs US$1158 if you live in North America, not including shipping.
+Price: With the DT240 hubs and Sapim CX-Ray spokes I spec’d on the wheels I tested, the AR46 wheelset costs US$1158 in North America, not including shipping.
 They are assembled in Canada, and duties and taxes are already built into the price.

 If you live outside North America, the wheels are shipped from China.
 While they are priced a couple of percent less than the North American price, shipping, duties, and taxes to your location will likely make them more expensive and take longer to be delivered.